Chia-Network/bls-signatures/go-bindings/README.md

 // create a proof possession scheme popScheme := NewPopSchemeMPL()

-// If the same msg is Signed, you can use Proof of Possession (PopScheme) for efficiency
+// If the same msg is signed, you can use Proof of Possession (PopScheme) for efficiency
 // A proof of possession MUST be passed around with the PK to ensure security. popSig1 := popScheme.Sign(sk1, msg) popSig2 := popScheme.Sign(sk2, msg)